 What is left of the starter add 50gms flour, and 50mls of warm water, leave it in a warm place until it bubbles up and then cover it with plastic wrap with holes in it and put back in the fridge.

-When it feels nice and elasticy – lightly oil the bottom of a large ceramic dish, put in the dough, cover and leave in a warm place until it doubles in size, this can take quite a few hours – sorry I can’t be specific, it just does its thing in its own time.
+When it feels nice and elasticy – lightly oil the bottom of a large ceramic dish, put in the dough, cover, gladwrap will stop it getting hard on top, and leave in a warm place until it doubles in size, this can take quite a few hours – sorry I can’t be specific, it just does its thing in its own time.
 Last one 5 hours.
-Depends on the temperature – don’t worry if it gets a bit cooked on top – doesn’t seem to matter – Gladwrap seems to fix that.
+The warmer the weather the quicker this will be.

 After kneading before 1st rise